-Most of those SU only display a Movement Factor.
-Support usually have no combat or morale values, and not hit points, as those units never fight directly on the battlefield (see section combat below).
+Most of those SU only display a Movement Factor (in the illustration above, the red dash illustrates that the unit is not currently allowed to move, but can in other circumstances).
+Support usually have no combat or morale values, and not hit points, as those units never fight directly on the battlefield (see section XXX combat below).